bw-math/bw-math/source/notes/statistics/01_GRAPHICAL_REPRESENTATIONS.rst

 .. csv-table:: Old Faithful Eruption and Waiting Times
    :file: ../../assets/datasets/previews/old_faithful_data_preview.csv

-Attempting to create an ungrouped distribution would be a futile effort.
+Attempting to create an ungrouped distribution of this data would be a futile effort.
 Therefore, the standard approach with datasets like this is to create an *grouped* frequency distribution.

 Steps
 *****